Monitor NGINX with Telegraf

 }

-Check for any syntax errors in the config by running: nginx -t -c /etc/nginx/nginx.conf and if the output is ok, you can restart your nginx service.
+Check for syntax errors in the config by running nginx—t—c/etc/nginx/nginx.conf.
+If the output is okay, you can restart your Nginx service.

 telegraf --config telegraf.conf

-Telegraf will now be forwarding 7 metrics to your data source, this is what they will look like in the Graphite format:
+Telegraf will now be forwarding seven metrics to your data source; this is what they will look like in the Graphite format:

 telegraf.<host>.80.<server_name>.nginx.accepts